-The DDU-2300 AED is a Semi-Automatic External Defibrillator ("AED") that is designed to be easy to use, portable, and battery powered.
-It has two primary user controls: the ON/OFF and SHOCK buttons.
+The DDU-2200 AED is a Fully-Automatic External Defibrillator that will shock a patient automatically without additional interaction by the operator if a shock is required.
+It is designed to be easy to use, portable, and battery powered.
+Push-button controls and indicators include an ON/OFF button, three softkey buttons, and a SHOCK Required Indicator LED.
 Voice prompts, text prompts, and a display screen with visual prompts provide a simple interface for the operator.
-The DDU-2300 AED is capable of recording event information, including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.
+The DDU-2200 AED is capable of recording event information, including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.

-When connected to a patient who is unconscious and not breathing, the DDU-2300 AED performs the following tasks:
+The DDU-2200 AED performs the following tasks:

-- Prompts the operator, through audio, text, and video prompts, to prepare the patient for treatment. - Automatically analyzes the patient's ECG. - Determines whether a shockable rhythm is present. - Charges the defibrillation capacitor and arms the SHOCK button if the AED detects a shockable rhythm. - Prompts the operator to press the SHOCK button when the device is ready and a shock is recommended. - Delivers a shock once the device has determined a shock is required and the SHOCK button has been pressed. - Provides instructions to perform CPR. - Repeats the process if additional shocks are required.
+- Prompts the operator, through audio, text, and video prompts, to prepare the patient for treatment.

+- Automatically analyzes the patient's ECG.

+- Determines whether a shockable rhythm is present.

+- Charges the capacitor.

+- Automatically delivers a shock, without any user intervention, once the device has determined a shock is advised.

+- · Provides instructions to perform CPR.

+- Repeats the process, if needed.